Steele's Greenville expedition: Aftermath

 In the words of James H. Wilson, Steele's Greenville expedition made the Union army an implement of "agricultural disorganization and distress as well as of emancipation".
-Both Sherman and Steele believed that Union troops had gone too far in behavior that affected civilians, rather than just targeted the Confederate war goals.
-The historians William L. Shea and Terrence J. Winschel see the expedition as demonstrating a shift in the Union's war policy.
-In an earlier communication, Henry Halleck had written to Grant that he believed that there would be "no peace but that which is forced by the sword".
+Both Sherman and Steele believed that Union troops had gone too far in behavior that affected civilians, rather than just Confederate military targets.
+Shea and Winschel see the expedition as demonstrating a shift in the Union's war policy.
+In an earlier communication, Henry Halleck (who had been appointed General-in-Chief of the Union Army in July 1862) had written to Grant that he believed that there would be "no peace but that which is forced by the sword".
 Grant accepted the policy of carrying the war to the social and economic structures of the Confederacy.
-Going forward, in the words of Shea and Winschel, the Union army was to "bring the war home to [Confederate] civilians by enforcing emancipation and seizing or destroying all items of possible military value".
-Besides ravaging an area important to the Confederate forces at Vicksburg of supplies, the Greenville expedition also drew Confederate attention away from McClernand's more important operations in Louisiana, although other operations such as Grierson's Raid also played a role in that.
+In the future, in the words of Shea and Winschel, the Union army brought "the war home to [Confederate] civilians by enforcing emancipation and seizing or destroying all items of possible military value".
+Besides ravaging an area important to the Confederate forces at Vicksburg of supplies, the Greenville expedition also drew Confederate attention away from McClernand's more important operations in Louisiana, although other operations such as Grierson's Raid also played a role.

 In late April, Union forces crossed the Mississippi River south of Vicksburg and then moved inland.
 The Union troops defeated a Confederate force in the Battle of Port Gibson on May 1, and on May 12 won another victory in the Battle of Raymond.
 After the action at Raymond, Grant decided to strike a Confederate force forming at Jackson, Mississippi, and then turn west towards Vicksburg.
-Grant's men won a small battle at Jackson on May 14, and then defeated Pemberton's army in the climactic Battle of Champion Hill on May 16.
+Grant's troops won a small battle at Jackson on May 14, and then defeated Pemberton's army in the climactic Battle of Champion Hill on May 16.
 After another Confederate defeat at the Battle of Big Black River Bridge on May 17, the Siege of Vicksburg began on May 18.
 When the city surrendered on July 4, it was a major defeat for the Confederacy.